 Is there anything else I need to know?

 Participation in this study is entirely voluntary.
-The participant may withdraw from the study at any time and for any reason without penalty or lose of any benefits to which they are otherwise entitled.
+The participant may withdraw from the study at any time and for any reason without penalty or loss of any benefits to which they are otherwise entitled.
+Information and samples collected prior to withdraw of participation will remain in the study.
 The researcher may discontinue your participation if the study is discontinued or suspended or for other reasons.

 Doctors caring for the participant during this hospitalization may also be researchers in this study.
 If so, the doctors are interested both in your medical care and in the conduct of this research.
 There is no obligation to participate in any research study just because it is offered by your loved one’s doctors.